RandyPatterson/aksworkshop_student/lab1.md

         --resource-group $AKS_RESOURCE_GROUP
     ```

-    > The creation process will take able 5-10 minutes.
+    > This process will take 5-10 minutes to complete

 1. Once complete, connect the cluster to your local client machine.